orion-research/coach/INSTALLATION.md

 	$ sudo pip install sqlalchemy
 	$ sudo pip install rdflib-sqlalchemy

+(In some systems, you may need to use pip3 instead of pip.)

 If there are errors related to file permissions, you may try to use sudo -H ... instead.

 ## COACH source code